Dorcas126/Awesome-book-project/README.md

 ## 🙏 Acknowledgments

-I would like to thank [Cindy Shin](https://www.behance.net/adagio07) in Behance.
+I would like to thank each and everyone who contributed in my project.
 Thank you

 <p align="right">(<a href="#readme-top">back to top</a>)</p>